Skip to main content

 1. Log in to Palette.

-2. From the left Main Menu, click Cluster.
+2. From the left Main Menu, click Clusters.
 Select the cluster you want to patch to view cluster details.

 3. In the upper-right corner, click on Settings and select On-Demand Update.
 This will trigger an OS update immediately if a newer version is available.